nick1udwig/crunch/README.md

 # Usage
 ## Export multiple graphs of data
-Make use of the included generator to extract all graph data from your ship and output it to the CSV of your choice.
+Make use of the included generator to extract all graph data from your ship (without post content) and output it to the CSV of your choice.
 ```
 |crunch /my-csv-file-name/csv now
 ```